Companion SDK & API reference

 GET /v1/admin/logs · /usage · /billing # audit, month usage, plan (RO)

-GET/PATCH /v1/admin/project # rename / archive Industry templates & quickstarts.
-Creating a project with { "template": "romance" | "game" | "hardware" | "ecommerce" | "life" } seeds 1–2 polished agent presets so the first session works out of the box.
-Two end-to-end samples walk the full loop (project → secret key → backend session mint → client SDK): romance companion (the flagship — memory + relationship arc) and commerce shopping guide (catalog grounding via tool calls + world-state).
+# Typed client: npm i @pouchy_ai/admin-sdk → createAdminClient({ adminKey }) Industry templates.
+Creating a project with { "template": "romance" | "game" | "hardware" | "ecommerce" | "life" } seeds 1–2 polished agent presets so the first session works out of the box — pick one when creating your project in the dashboard, too.
 Agents also carry a publish lifecycle — status: "draft" refuses live-key mints while test keys keep working, so you can tune a persona safely before going live.

 Core concepts